jotavare/unit-testing/README.md

 ## UNIT TEST CHECKLIST

-This section includes some checklists and questions from the book "The Art of Unit Testing" that I found useful to keep in mind when writing unit tests.
+This section includes some checklists and questions from the book `The Art of Unit Testing`, that I found useful to keep in mind when writing unit tests.

 ### UNIT TEST PROPERTIES